05nelsonm/kmp-tor-binary/README.md

                // Enables building multiple APKs per ABI. isEnable = true

-               // By default all ABIs are included, so use reset() and include to specify
+               // By default, all ABIs are included, so use reset() and include to specify
                // that we only want APKs for x86 and x86_64, armeabi-v7a, and arm64-v8a.

                // Resets the list of ABIs that Gradle should create APKs for to none.